mikeruk/HttpWebClientService/README.md

-               END of experiment to customize the RestClient -  2.
+               END of experiment to customize the WebClient -  2.
 Adding a Retry/Backoff Strategy

-               START of experiment to customize the RestClient -  3.
+               START of experiment to customize the WebClient -  3.
 Inserting Custom Headers (e.g., Correlation ID, Auth Token)

 3. Inserting Custom Headers (e.g., Correlation ID, Auth Token) In a microservice world, you often want to propagate a “correlation ID” (for tracing across services) or inject an